romanzipp/form-mailer/README.md

 # Form Mailer

 > [!NOTE]
 > This project is primarily developed on [Codeberg](https://codeberg.org/romanzipp/form-mailer) and only mirrored to GitHub.
-Please open issues and pull requests there.
+Please open issues and pull requests on Codeberg.

 A simple container you can point your **html contact-`<form>`** to that sends a mail to a given recipient.
 That's it.